vippsas/vipps-ecom-api/vipps-ecom-api.md

 **Please note:** When using getOrderStatus ([`GET:/ecomm/v2/payments/{orderId}/status`](https://vippsas.github.io/vipps-ecom-api/#/oneclick-payment-with-vipps-controller/getOrderStatusUsingGET)), the order will show as _reserved_, even if it has been _captured_.
 To se if the payment has been completed, use GetPaymentDetails ([`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/oneclick-payment-with-vipps-controller/getPaymentDetailsUsingGET)).

+See [Complete HTTP requests and responses for each API endpoint and method](#complete-http-requests-and-responses-for-each-api-endpoint-and-method) for more details.

 # Overview of API endpoints

 | Operation           | Description         | Endpoint          |